-The MTDs sampled are remobilized slope sediments in agreement with current MCS interpretation.
+The MTDs sampled are remobilized slope sediments in agreement with current seismic interpretation.
 This, however, does not preclude that the underlying accretionary wedge could have been affected by earlier mass wasting events, or that part of the sediment deposited on this slope originate from erosion of the outer arc high (Strasser et al., 2011).
+Careful documentation of compositional differences between matrix and clasts should help to answer this question.

-What controls type, size, and magnitude of turbidites and MTDs and how do they change through time?
+What controls type, size, and magnitude of turbidites and MTDs, and how do they change through time?

-MTDs display a wide range of thicknesses from about 50 cm to 20-60 m for the thickest deposits, which can be imaged by MCS.
+MTDs display a wide range of thicknesses from about 50 cm to 20-60 m for the thickest deposits, which can be imaged by seismic data.
 Processes of sediment mobilization may differ depending on the scale of the event and comparison of the thick MTD with smaller scale ones observed in the slope sediment sequence above will bring important insight.

 Turbidite type deposits were found at the top of two MTDs and likely result from the deposition of sediments suspended during the event.
 However, most turbidites found at this site appear unrelated to the MTDs.